-In Mr S's case, he's told us he was abroad at the time he was persuaded to transfer and invest his pension.
-And he was abroad at the time he signed at least some of the associated documents, although he said some documents were provided to him when he was back in the UK.
-So, while it's possible Caledonian carried out some of its activities in relation to Mr S in the UK, it seems that most, if not all, its activities in this instance were carried out abroad.
-But that doesn't mean that, in the interests of its customer, Options shouldn't have taken steps to establish the regulatory regime or regimes Caledonian was operating under.
-I think it's also fair to say that in relation to other applications, from customers other than Mr S, Options ought to have been aware that regulated activities were taking place in the UK.
-And if Options had developed that awareness, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr S's application.
+In Mr L's case, his home address was in the UK at the relevant time.
+But he's told us his initial dealings with Caledonian occurred while he was abroad.
+He said he subsequently had one meeting with Caledonian after he returned to the UK.
+So, whilst it's possible Caledonian carried out some of its activities in relation to Mr L's case in the UK, it seems that most, if not all, it's activities in this instance were likely to have been carried out abroad.
+But that doesn't mean that, in the interests of its customer, Options shouldn't have taken steps to establish the regulatory regime or regimes Caledonian were operating under.
+I think it's also fair to say that in relation to other applications, from customers other than Mr L, Options ought to have been aware that regulated activities were taking place in the UK.
+And if Options had developed that awareness, as I believe it should have, through taking appropriate steps at the start of its relationship with Caledonian, then Options should have declined to enter into a relationship with Caledonian at all or at least ended its relationship with Caledonian before accepting Mr L's application.
 I think this was the only fair and reasonable step it could take in the circumstances.